isomerpages/moe-yiochukangsec/_our-curriculum/Academic Programmes/Normal Technical Special Subjects.md

                             <li>Experiencing the Present (Secondary 2)</li>
                             <li>Charting our Future (Secondary 3 and 4).</li>
                         </ol>
-                        <p>Syllabus objectives from curriculum subjects such as Social Studies, Elements of Business Skills and English Language are also incorporated in the learning journeys.
-Subject teachers design tasks for the learning journey venues so that students are able to make connections between their learning in school with real-world experiences.
-The learning journeys are also aligned to the CCE outcomes, especially in the area of Education and Career Guidance (ECG) for our Secondary three and four students.
-The students are given various tasks and questions to complete for every learning journey.
+                        <p>Syllabus objectives from curriculum subjects such as <a class="text-link" href="/our-curriculum/Academic-Programmes/Humanities/">Social Studies</a>, Elements of Business Skills and <a class="text-link" href="/our-curriculum/academic-programmes/english/">English Language</a> are also incorporated in the learning journeys.</p> <p>Subject teachers design tasks for the learning journey venues so that students are able to make connections between their learning in school with real-world experiences.
+The learning journeys are also aligned to the CCE outcomes, especially in the area of <a class="text-link" href="/our-curriculum/Non-Academic-Programmes/Character-and-Citizenship-Education/">Education and Career Guidance (ECG)</a> for our Secondary three and four students.</p> <p>The students are given various tasks and questions to complete for every learning journey.
 Students develop critical thinking through reflective questions posed in the NTLJ tasks for each venue.
 These questions and tasks are framed using Elements of Thought (e.g. point of view, implications and consequences) and aim to grow students to become reflective thinkers and learners.</p>
                     </div>
                 </details>
             </section>